gspindles/mj-score-eval/README.md

 #### 13.2.2 Four Seasons (齊四季) : 10 -> 15
 A complete set of all 4 Season tiles.

-#### 13.3 All Flowers (八仙過海) : 50 -> 100
+#### 13.3 All Flowers (八仙過海) : 80 -> 100
 Gathering all flowers and seasons to instantly win the game.
-If a player has 7 of the bonus tile and another player draws the last remaining bonus, then the first said player can steal and win.
+If a player has 7 of the bonus tile and another player draws the last remaining bonus tile, then the first said player can steal and win.